Viola Dana

-Viola Dana (born Virginia Flugrath; June 26, 1897 – July 3, 1987) was an American film actress who was successful during the era of silent films.
+Viola Dana (born Virginia Flugrath; June 26, 1897 – July 3, 1987) was an American film actress during the silent film era.
 She appeared in over 100 films, but was unable to make the transition to sound films.

 Early life

 Born Virginia Flugrath on June 26, 1897, in Brooklyn, New York City, where she was raised, she was the middle sister of three siblings who all became actresses.
 Her sisters were known as Edna Flugrath and Shirley Mason.
 Dana appeared (billed as Viola Dana) in the Broadway play The Poor Little Rich Girl by Eleanor Gates.

 She began performing in vaudeville with Dustin Farnum in The Little Rebel and played a bit part in The Model by Augustus Thomas.